tryffel/eventsourcing/README.md

 ### Encoder

+Before an `eventsourcing.Event` is stored into a event store it has to be tranformed into the `core.Event`.
+This is done with an encoder, the encoder serialize the data properties `Data` and `Metadata` into `[]byte`.
+When a event is fetched the encoder deserialise the `Data` and `Metadata` `[]byte` back into there actual types.

-Before an event is stored into a event store the `Data` and `Metadata` properties needs to be serialized into `[]byte`.
-The default encoder uses the `encoding/json` package for serialization/deserialization but can be replaced by using the `repo.Encoder(e encoder)` method on the event repository.
-A customer encoder has to follow this interface.
+The event repository has a default encoder that uses the `encoding/json` package for serialization/deserialization.
+It can be replaced by using the `Encoder(e encoder)` method on the event repository and has to follow this interface:

 ```go
 type encoder interface {